Guillaumedub/Functionnal-Test-Bash/README.md

 # Functionnal-Test-Bash

+# Here is a cheat sheet that can help you to make your tests : https://devhints.io/bash

 ## ex00 - Create bash executable
 Create a simple bash file named `my_test.sh` that can be executed and that does nothing